ap785/T-Cell-Activation-Model/README.md

 ## Overview

-The mathematical model simulates T cell activation under different conditions, considering the impact of costimulatory signals such as CD2, ICAM, CD28, CD27, and 4-1BB.
+The mathematical model simulates T cell activation under different conditions, considering the impact of engaging the costimulatory receptors: CD2, ICAM, CD28, CD27, and 4-1BB.
 The implemented models are based on ordinary differential equations (ODEs) to describe the dynamics of key variables over time.
+The schematic below indicates at which point each costimulatory receptor integrates into T cell signalling

 ![Figure Description](model_fig.png)